 Sheffield’s exceptional blend of academics, enrichment activities, innovative technology, programs, and community support promotes a life-long learning and sensitivity to our population.

 Reading, writing, and appreciation of good literature are encouraged and practiced on all levels throughout the academic program.
-All students are invited to participate in Accelerated Reader, Family Math, Technology, and Reading Night, and the Virginia Young Readers Program.
-Our reading program utilizes the Harcourt Trophies Reading Series and a vast number of Leveled Libraries that students and parents can check out.
+All students are invited to participate in a number of programs and activities each year to promote success in reading.
+Our reading program utilizes Benchmark leveled reading materials, as well as many other resources.
 This allows our teachers the ability to supply reading material at each child’s appropriate reading level.
-It is very important for students and parents to read together for thirty to sixty minutes every night.
-Practice and correct modeling are the only ways a love of reading is developed.
+It is very important for students and parents to read together for twenty to thirty minutes every night.
+Practice and correct modeling are great ways to encourage a love of reading.

 The mathematics program at Sheffield focuses on concept development, problem solving and computation skills.
-Advanced placement is available in each grade level.
 Students use manipulatives in cooperative games and activities in order to better visualize new concepts.
-The Lynchburg City School Division has also supplied SOL kits equipped with games to practice the SOLs.
 Emphasis on factual recall is very important as well.
-Many teachers use Mad Minutes and Math Facts in a Flash computer program to motivate students to memorize addition, subtraction, multiplication, and division facts.
+Students also sharpen their math skills through IXL Math.

-The social studies program at Linkhorne is designed to provide students with experiences to bring the history and geography from the museums into the classroom.
+The social studies program at Sheffield is designed to provide students with experiences to bring the history and geography from the museums into the classroom.
 Our program includes lessons and activities that build upon the many cultures that exist in the United States and reinforces the knowledge of our American heritage.
 Students learn about our government, about the geography of our state and country, and about the economy.
-Students are taken on field trips to many of the historical sites in Virginia.

 Music classes at the elementary level are generally exploratory in nature.
 The division’s music teachers utilize the Silver Burdett Ginn series “The Music Connection” and enhance with other material.